kamir/kstreams-perf-test/README.md

 + Create a cluster profile with our [cluster-profiler spread-sheet](tools/workbook_010_cluster.xlsx)
 + Create a workload profile with our [workload-profiler spread-sheet](tools/workbook_020_kstreams_application.xlsx)
 + Work on optimizations:
-++ tune cluster settings
+  + tune cluster settings
-++ tune application configuration settings
+  + tune application configuration settings

+Please have in mind, individual optimization targets for a particular application can contradict with the platform optimization target.

+The approach which will be developed by this project helps you to identify such aspects.
+It will also give you the right information for good cross-team communication.